pagkly/Zed/Investopedia/Investing/Business Valuations.md

 ### 5\.
 Book Value

-This is the value of shareholders’ equity of a business as shown on the balance sheet statement.
+This is the value of shareholders’ equity of a business as shown on the [[Balance Sheet]] statement.
 The [book value](https://www.investopedia.com/terms/b/bookvalue.asp) is derived by subtracting the total liabilities of a company from its total assets.

 ### 6\.
 Liquidation Value